Automatically configuring router

 When NOT to use UPnP

-If you are an experience user and know how to configure firewalls, considering disabling UPnP in Syncrify and manually configure
+If you are an experienced user and know how to configure firewalls, consider disabling UPnP in Syncrify and manually configure

 the router's port forwarding.
 The goal

 of using UPnP is to quickly get you up and running with Syncrify and allow users on the Internet to connect.
 However,

 there are certain down-sides of using UPnP.
 For example:

 - If you have more than one machines running Syncrify server, your firewall will get confused and one of the

 - Depending upon the router, you may lose connectivity if the when the router is rebooted.